typst/webapp-issues/README.md

   sustain itself long-term.

 - **Can I self-host the web app?** \
-  Currently, you cannot self-host the web app.
-However, we plan to offer a paid on-premise version in the future.
+  Yes!
+We offer a paid on-premises version for organizations.
+If this is interesting for you or your team, please reach out to us at <hello@typst.app>.

 - **Will there be a desktop app?** \
   We plan to provide a desktop version of the web app down the road, but can't